BGCG/project-5/README.md

 * Jupyter notebook for the development of the pipeline
 * Kaggle as the data sourcing platform for this project
 * Cloudinary to host the images displayed in this README.
+* [amiresponsive](https://ui.dev/amiresponsive) to create the screenshot of the dashboard for the introduction to this README.

 #### Languages